FisaGamer/docs/docs/installation.md

  - GD2 PHP Extension
  - Zip PHP Extension

-And it's also highly recommended to have a **MySQL/MariaDB or PostgreSQL database**.
+It's also highly recommended to have a **MySQL/MariaDB or PostgreSQL database**.

 ## Installation
 Azuriom can be installed in two different ways: